This page describes the basic principle and functionality of rules

-Trigger alarms based on defined conditions/thresholds and inform users via different channels (i.e. Mail, SMS)
+- Trigger alarms based on defined conditions/thresholds and inform users via different channels (i.e. Mail, SMS, Microsoft Teams, Slack)

-Trigger REST API calls to external systems based on some condition (Webhooks)
+- Trigger REST API calls to external systems based on some condition using Webhooks

-data-management: Only store or forward data based on some business logic
+- Data-management: Only store or forward data based on certain business logic

 The sections can be freely linked to each other by using the dots.
 Clicking on them reveals the possible destination.
 After the assignment, a blue line will indicate which blocks are linked to each other.

 The input section is used to define one or more inputs that will trigger the logic.
 Inputs are devices that have sent a data sample to akenza which in turn triggers the logic block.

 Additionally, a tag can be selected as rule input, which will trigger the Rule Logic for all devices which have the respective tag assigned.

 The action section is used to define the action which is taken after the condition in the logic section is evaluated to true.
 Once the rule is saved, the actions can be re-used in other rules.

 Rules which are deactivated will not be triggered upon new data.